 These bits may or may not be used to provide the one, two, or three bytes worth of color data that select the background color to be used in the color expansion of monochrome source data, depending upon the setting of bit 27 of the Monochrome Source Control Register (BR03).
-When bit 27 of the Monochrome Source Control Register is involved in the color expansion of monochrome source data, then the Pattern/Source Expansion Background Color Register (BR01) is used to perform the identical function for monochrome pattern data, only.
+When bit 27 of the Monochrome Source Control Register is set so that this register is involved in the color expansion of monochrome source data, then the Pattern/Source Expansion Background Color Register (BR01) is used to perform the identical function for monochrome pattern data, only.